This is the eighth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Obviously, I was lying out of my ass — both to myself and to Nevaeh.
 I didn’t know why I enjoyed making her so jealous.
 In the end, karma ran its course.
 I’d still have the Harvard plate today if I hadn’t been so reckless.

-By the time the Uber dropped Nevaeh and me off by the Golden Gate Bridge, the light was starting to take on a golden quality, and the air had the tiniest hint of a chill in it.
+By the time the Uber dropped Nevaeh and me off by the Golden Gate Bridge, the light was starting to take on a reddish tone, and the air had the tiniest chill in it.
 There were the usual tourists milling about, laughing and taking shitty selfies with the bridge in the background.
 I couldn’t imagine spending money to come to San Francisco and leaving with nothing but a camera roll of shitty selfies.
 Then again, I was no ordinary daytripper.

 I wore a new red maxi dress I’d bought right off the mannequin at Forever 21.
 The silky fabric caressed my legs every time I moved.
-I’d slipped on some gold thong sandals to complete the look.
+I’d slipped on my favorite Mansur Gavriel flats to complete the look.
 Now, as the wind whipped my hair this way and that, I found myself regretting the footwear — along with the decision to leave my jacket at home.

 Nevaeh had no such hangups.
-With her heavy-duty jacket tied around her waist and her matching Lululemon athleisure set, she looked like she was ready to climb a mountain.
+With her heavy-duty jacket tied around her waist, she looked like she was ready to climb a mountain.
 Her radiant smile stood out between her flushed cheeks.
 Clearly, riding all the way over with the windows down had done wonders for her mood.

 “I think the entrance is somewhere this way,” I said, walking toward the bridge.
 She bounded ahead of me and disappeared out of sight a few steps later.